glitchub/rasping/README.md

         make

-    The make process will install several packages, rewrite system files, etc.
-    When it's done you'll see INSTALL COMPLETE.
+    The make process will install packages, rewrite system files, and perform a bunch if systemctl operations.
+When it's done you'll see "INSTALL COMPLETE".

     Reboot the Pi and it will come up in NAT gateway mode automatically.

-    Depending on configuration you'll need to unplug the ethernet from the network and attach USB ethernet dongles.

-    You'll be able to ssh from any LAN port (to the LAN_IP address), and also from WAN if you UNBLOCKed port 22.
+    You'll be able to ssh to the Pi from any LAN device (to the LAN_IP address), and also from the WAN if you UNBLOCKed port 22.

+    You can make changes to the config file and install them with "make", followed by reboot.

-    Note you can restore the original network configuration 'make uninstall', followed by a reboot.
+    You can also restore the original network configuration with "make uninstall", followed by reboot.